ed-gility/self-powered-vehicle/README.md

 6. show sketch to another group

 #### Build the Vehicle Platform
-It should roll freely at least two meters after a light push or roll down a ramp
+It should move (roll, float, fly) freely at least two meters after a light push

-1.
+1. fghjk

 #### Build on Self-Powered Movement
 At the end of this phase your vehicle should roll freely at least two meters without any human energy input (no push allowed).

-1.
+1. dfghj

 #### Demo to another group
+1. Demo to another group(s) of students
+2. Adopt at least one idea (and credit it blog).

 #### Create a Product webpage (in your Organization website)